Microcredentials

 Nanodegrees are certified online educational courses delivered as standalone modules that allow students or professionals to develop skills in a specialist area, whereas a traditional Bachelors degree provides you with a complete undergraduate qualification - see our guide to qualifications.

-With these shorter courses, you'll likely be studying from home rather than attending lectures and seminars as you'd do when on a traditional degree programme, with project work and case studies often forming part of the assessment.
+With these shorter courses, you'll likely be studying from home rather than attending lectures and seminars as you'd do on a traditional degree programme, with project work and case studies often forming part of the assessment.

 The biggest difference is the qualification you'll get upon successfully completing the course.
 As you'd expect, from studying a nanodegree within six to 12 months, the knowledge and skills gained won't compare to a three-year undergraduate degree.